Eclectus Parrot

 Temperament & Personality

-The personality of a Eclectus Parrot is one of its most captivating qualities, but it also represents one of the greatest responsibilities of ownership.
+The personality of an Eclectus Parrot is one of its most captivating qualities, but it also represents one of the greatest responsibilities of ownership.
 These birds are not background pets—they are socially complex individuals that form deep attachments, experience boredom and frustration, and require consistent mental engagement to maintain psychological health.
 A well-socialized Eclectus Parrot with a well-balanced disposition will seek out interaction, respond to training, and develop what many owners describe as a genuine two-way relationship.
 However, this social sophistication also means that neglected or understimulated Eclectus Parrot are highly susceptible to behavioral problems including feather destructive behavior, excessive vocalization, and aggression.

 Housing Requirements

-Eclectus need spacious, clean housing:
+Eclectus need spacious, clean housing.

 Diet & Nutrition - CRITICAL

-Eclectus parrots have unique dietary requirements that differ from other parrots:
+Eclectus parrots have unique dietary requirements that differ from other parrots: Your avian veterinarian and experienced Eclectus owners can offer perspective tailored to your situation.

 Specialized Nutrition for Eclectus